Malta Enterprise

 Malta Enterprise is an agency owned by the Maltese Government which focuses on attracting foreign investments as well as promoting and facilitating the growth of current businesses in Malta.

 It is a national contact point for the “Enterprise Europe Network” which allows companies based in Malta to connect with similar businesses in around 60 countries.
 It aims to guide government policies and create constant interaction with economic enterprises found in Malta.

 History

 Malta Enterprise is the national development agency of Malta which is responsible for promoting and supporting the country's economic development.
 The agency started off as the Malta Development Corporation (MDC), which was established in 1967.
 Over the years, the MDC played a crucial role in Malta's economic progress and development.
 It was thanks to these efforts that we saw the growth of various industries and attracting foreign investment to the island.

-In January of 2004, the MDC was replaced by Malta Enterprise, which continued to build on the product of its predecessor.
+In January 2004, the MDC was replaced by Malta Enterprise, which continued to build on the product of its predecessor.
 Today, Malta Enterprise is responsible for implementing policies and creating initiatives aimed at promoting economic growth, innovation in the Maltese islands.
 The agency works closely with the private sector, educational institutions, as well as other stakeholders to create an environment that fosters entrepreneurship, innovation, and job creation.